Home v3

 Already desert covers more than 20% of all landmasses in the world and is to be found on all seven continents.
 When the deserts are growing it’s not a natural process but a man-made one.
 Desertification is mainly affecting Africa, America and Asia – with Africa being affected the most by both drought and desertification.
 As always causing hunger and poverty.

+One inch of topsoil takes from 500 to 1000 years to form naturally which is why the erosion is such a devastating problem to the world.
 In North America 40% of the crop and rangeland has already turned to desert and even EU has had to make plans to combat desertification taking place in Spain and Greece for instance.

 China has done a great effort to contain the mighty Gobi desert but even with +50 billions trees being planted they still haven’t been able to stop the growth of their deserts.